ibnuladib/AppointmentWebApp/README.md

     3. Run the following command to update the database:
         ```powershell
         Update-Database

-    **SQL Script**
+    **SQL Script:**
-    -There is also a SQL script file given in the folder SQL, with which you can initialize the local database
+    There is also a SQL script file given in the folder SQL, with which you can initialize the local database

 5. Run the application:
     ```bash